Microsoft can move ahead with record $69 billion acquisition of Activision Blizzard, judge rules

 A federal judge has handed Microsoft a major victory by declining to block its looming $69 billion takeover of video game company Activision Blizzard.
 Regulators sought to ax the deal saying it will hurt competition.

-Microsoft appeared to have the upper hand in a 5-day San Francisco court hearing that ended late last month.
+A ruling favorable to Microsoft was not a surprise after the company's lawyers had the upper hand in a 5-day San Francisco court hearing that ended late last month.
 The proceeding showcased testimony by Microsoft Chief Executive Officer Satya Nadella and longtime Activision Blizzard CEO Bobby Kotick, who both pledged to keep Activision’s blockbuster game Call of Duty available to people who play it on consoles — particularly Sony's PlayStation — that compete with Microsoft’s Xbox.

 “Our merger will benefit consumers and workers.
 It will enable competition rather than allow entrenched market leaders to continue to dominate our rapidly growing industry,” Kotick said in a written statement after Tuesday's ruling.